As an Amazon affiliate, I earn from qualifying purchases.

 Big Buck Bunny!
 Excellent choice for the demo, my friend.

 For the money, I think I like this budget remote better than the G20.
-They both have solid reviews from customers, but the wireless keyboard is worth its weight in gold for my YouTube watching alone.
-But I’m not willing to give up my Elite for this little guy.
-Maybe I should just breakdown and get a wireless keyboard to use with my TV.
+They both have solid customer reviews, but the wireless keyboard is worth its weight in gold for my YouTube watching alone.
+But I’m not willing to give up my Sofabaton remote for this little guy.
+Maybe I should break down and get a wireless keyboard to use with my TV.
 I digress.

 This remote has three really cool features as far as I can tell.
-The first is that it ships with a detached wireless keyboard.
-Yes, the fact that it is detached means yet another remote for the coffee table, but functionally this is nice.
+The first is that it ships with a detachable wireless keyboard.
+Yes, the fact that it can detach means yet another remote for the coffee table, but functionally this is nice.

 Second, and I cannot attest to how well it works but cool in theory is the in-air fly mouse capability that lets you use the baton to move the cursor around the screen by waving it in the air.

-Finally, the device is plug and play.
-You just plug in the included USB receiver and the remote can reach the TV from up to 10 meters out.
-As Ham from Toy Story would say to his pal Buzz Lightyear, “impressive wingspan!”
+Finally, the device is plug-and-play.
+You plug in the included USB receiver and the remote can reach the TV from up to 10 meters out.
+As Ham from Toy Story would say to his pal Buzz Lightyear, “Impressive wingspan!”

-Best Remotes for NVIDIA SHIELD and /or Android TV: What Do You Think?
+Best Remotes for NVIDIA SHIELD TV: What Do You Think?

-This is where I’m going to ask you to weigh and let me know if you found this article helpful.
+This is where I will ask you to weigh and let me know if you found this article helpful.

-What do you think of my picks for the best remotes for NVIDIA SHIELD and / or Android TV?
-All the remotes here will work with both platforms, regardless if you have one or both of them.
+What do you think of my picks for the best remotes for NVIDIA Shield TV or TV Pro?
+All the remotes here will work with both devices, regardless if you have one or both of them.

-Are you going to bite the bullet and go with the Rolls Royce or did you just want to replace the existing remote that your dog chewed up?
+Will you bite the bullet and go with the Rolls Royce Sofabaton X1, or do you want to replace the existing NVIDIA Shield remote that your dog chewed up?